Required Reading (if you want to be published and successful)

 The mission of Tuscany Press includes being devoted to gifted writers of great Catholic fiction.
 It also has another mission: To help these writers grow and use their literary gifts - to learn the craft of fiction writing, the science of the novel and how to be a great storyteller.
 Many writers have asked what they can do or read to help them become better at writing Catholic fiction.
 We have considered ways to help.
 The writer of Catholic fiction is unique.
 For many, their faith serves to enlarge their understanding of the world and those around them.
 They often ask how God and Grace fit into a writer’s imagination; or how they can make them come alive in a meaningful way in the fiction they are writing.
 These are important questions.
 Here are some answers.
-Tuscany Press will continue to enlarge its answers to these and other questions in the months and years to come, but here is a beginning, Suggested Reading for Writers of Catholic Fiction, share with others, or read below.

 1.)
 Letter to Artists by Pope John Paul II.
 At Tuscany Press we recommend to authors who wish to write great Catholic fiction begin by reading John Paul II’s Letter to Artists.
 John Paul’s mission to evangelize the world for Christ Jesus included artists and writers.
 He understood the artist and the writer because he himself was a playwright: The Jeweler’s Shop.
 To quote the letter "None can sense more deeply than you artists, ingenious creators of beauty that you are, something of the pathos with which God at the dawn of creation looked upon the work of his hands.
 A glimmer of that feeling has shone so often in your eyes when—like the artists of every age—captivated by the hidden power of sounds and words, colours and shapes, you have admired the work of your inspiration, sensing in it some echo of the mystery of creation with which God, the sole creator of all things, has wished in some way to associate you."
 John Paul II.
 Tuscany recommends this as must reading for writers.